dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

-- For public_html as root directory with laravel mix Ignore Step 8 and Follow this process after Step 9 Copy compiled app.css and app.js from public/public_html or public/_html and repalce app.css into public_html/css/app.css and app.js into public_html/js/app.js
+- For public_html as root directory with laravel mix Ignore Step 8 and Follow this process after Step 9 Copy compiled app.css and app.js from public/css and public/js and repalce app.css into public_html/css/app.css and app.js into public_html/js/app.js
 (I am loooking for fixing this issue if anyone knows please contribute)